Catherine is a marketing & e-commerce specialist. She enjoys writing articles that help businesses improve their customer service strategies.

 Further, leveraging the customer feedback loop gives you a bird’s-eye view of your target market’s general brand perception.
 This idea lets you clearly understand and strategically situate your business position in the industry on a macro-level.
 Doing so is important before you can even tackle granular issues.

 Businesses exist to offer value—by providing customers with valuable products or services.
 Customer feedback unravels if these offerings are able to meet consumer needs and wants.
-That's where CSAT surveys come in to reveal your offers’ quality and guide you in improving them.
+That’s where CSAT surveys come in to reveal your offers’ quality and guide you in improving them.
+Feedback from these surveys also helps businesses assess whether they are meeting established quality standards and aligning with customer expectations.

 Axel Lavergne, Founder at ReviewFlowz, recommends asking customers to rate a product or service quality.
 He suggests the question above to obtain direct feedback on the perceived value and effectiveness of your offering.